 All students must maintain a minimum of 75% cumulative attendance of the total scheduled hours to be considered making satisfactory attendance progress.
 The attendance percentage is determined by dividing the hours attended by the total number of hours scheduled.
-Students will receive an official progress report at the end of each evaluation period from the Director of Education or the student's appointed advisor.
-The report will indicate if the student is making satisfactory progress or unsatisfactory progress in that evaluation period in regards to attendance, academics and practical performance.
-This report will also indicate areas of strengths and weakness and how students can make improvements if needed.

 MAXIMUM TIME FRAME